6 Things to Know About The World Championship Barbecue Cooking Contest

 – Bring cash for tip jars think – $20 at least, especially if drinks are free and you’re drinking them.
 If I’m staying in a friend’s tent eating and drink all night for free, I will add much more.
 Competition tents aren’t cheap.

 4. BBQ Alley.
-I already mentioned this, but let me drive it home: Another way to get around the “there’s no BBQ” is to buy tickets to the BBQ Alley, which is now in its third year.
-These $16 tickets are in addition to your admission ticket.
+I already mentioned this, but let me drive it home: Another way to get around the “there’s no BBQ” is to buy tickets to the BBQ Alley, which is now in its fourth year.
+These $20 tickets are in addition to your admission ticket.
 They will have tickets for sale at the gate, while supplies last.
-Here are the sessions:
+I’ll post the session schedule when it becomes available.

 5. Common sense.
 If you’re heading down there, it sure won’t hurt you to keep in mind some of my favorite tips: